 No joke.
 I’ve gone to a place at the same times and there will be a sign on the door that says “Be right back”.
 I’ve also been craving a certain restaurants food only to drive clear across town to find it closed.
 If you have any presence on Google or a website, at the very minimum, please have your hours of operation.
 Also make those times large and clear on the door or window to your establishment.

 Ok I’m going to call out a place that was a real train wreck when it came to menus.
 They had the vibe, the look, the energy of a great restaurant and I couldn’t tell what in the world I should order.
 It was a restaurant that rhymes with Hall Burger (to not reveal the real name).
 Make it clear what people should order first.
 Recommend the favorites.
 This may be the first time someone sets foot into your establishment.
 I love, love, love Chipotle’s menu. ( I think they need two registers and two drink fountain stations but that’s another story).
 But back to the menu; It’s simple, concise and it tells people what to pick first and what goes next.
 It keeps the line moving and people feel like they have control.
 Chuy’s menu is also a great example for showing what the top picks are and explains what the different sauces are.
 And here’s another thing!
-I always wanted to start a sentence like that.
-Pictures don’t hurt anyone.
+(I always wanted to start a sentence like that) Pictures don’t hurt anyone.
 If you can see something you’re more likely to order it.
-Places like Olive Garden, Denny’s and IHOP are the best at doing this.
+Places like Olive Garden, Denny’s and IHOP are the best at doing this (even though their food leaves much to desire).